THE NITTY GRITTY

 A minimum benchmark will be applied to each category.

-Nominees who fail to reach that benchmark can not be named as a finalist in the relevant category, ensuring that only nominees who can prove they are worthy of an award will make it to finalist level.
+Nominees who fail to reach that benchmark will not be named as a finalist in the relevant category, ensuring that only nominees who can prove they are worthy of an award will make it to finalist level.

-All nominees who score above the benchmark will be announced as finalists up to a maximum of six finalists (or more at the judges' discretion) in each category.
+All nominees who score above the benchmark will be announced as finalists in each category.

 The judges’ decisions will be final in all circumstances.

-The host reserves the right to use all non-financial information contained in a submission to promote nominees’ entry, their success and the Awards.
+The host reserves the right to use all non-financial information contained in a submission to promote nominees’ entries, their success and the Awards.

-By entering these Awards, nominees agree to make all efforts to attend the Awards presentation.
+By entering these Awards, nominees agree to make all efforts to participate in the Awards presentation.

-The host reserves the right to invite another party (person or organisation) to accept the Award on the winner’s behalf if the winner is not in attendance at the presentation.
+The host reserves the right to invite another party (person or organisation) to participate if any given nominee is not represented.

 12 Ownership and Extension

-Awards trophies and certificates remain the property of the host.
+Awards trophies and certificates remain the property of the host, the Awards Absolute.

 By entering these Awards, nominees agree that in the event that the Award recipient is found guilty in a court of law of criminal activity then the recipient (an individual or an organisation) will:

 Return the Awards trophy and / or certificate to the host at the recipient’s cost

-Cease all promotion of their Awards success as a finalist or winner on stationary, via digital means, in promotional literature and media
+Cease all promotion of their Awards success as a finalist or winner on stationery, via digital means, in promotional literature and media

 Pay the host any and all costs incurred by the host to enforce this rule.